wp-plugins/bbpress-notify-nospam/readme.txt

 = Do you plan on improving the plugin? =
 Not really.
 I just want to stop receiving spam from my bbPress install.
 However, if you want an improvement badly enough, contact me through vinny [at] usestrict [dot] net and we'll discuss it.

+= How does this plugin handle topics/replies held for moderation?
+When a topic/reply is held for moderation, its status is 'pending' (or something other than 'publish').
+The plugin will send notifications when the topic/reply is changed from 'pending' to 'publish'.

 == Screenshots ==
 1. The settings page